 Table of Contents

 Remington’s long line of firearms has many guns which are considered classics.
 That almost seems inevitable if you’ve been producing quality firearms for as long as Remington has (200+ years).
 Remington’s innovative team of engineers, scientists, and former military/law enforcement personnel has continuously been changing the face of American firearms, and one of the finest things they’ve ever produced is the Model 870 pump-action shotgun.
-It truly is an American classic, and has been one for over half a century.
+It truly is an American classic and has been one for over half a century.

 First produced in 1951, the 870 is one of the models most associated with Remington.
 It is right up there with legendary Model 700 bolt-action rifle, which was released about 10 years after the 870 shotgun.
 It is iconic, to say the least.
-Nowadays, there a many variants of the Model 870 available, and they are used for hunting, competition, self- or home-defense, and tactical military/law-enforcement uses.
+Nowadays, there are many variants of the Model 870 available, and they are used for hunting, competition, self- or home-defense, and tactical military/law-enforcement uses.
 Here’s a glance at some of the tech specs of the Model 870 Express, available in 12 gauge and 20 gauge.
 We’ve heard the demands: welcome to our Remington Model 870 Tactical Shotgun Review.

-Remington Model 870 Specifications
+Remington Model 870 Specs

 - Caliber: 12 Gauge.